 Behavioral Based Interviewing for Sales Positions

-Hiring great sales people is critical to the long-term success of any sales team.
+Hiring great salespeople is critical to the long-term success of any sales team.
 But consistently hiring great people takes time.
-Before rushing to fill your next open position, take the time the practices of benchmarking and behavioral based interviewing.
+Before rushing to fill your next open position, take the time to practice benchmarking and behavioral-based interviewing.

 About Marlaina Capes